ZiminYue/LightsAwait/README.md

 # LightsAwait Demo
 A simple demo that demonstrates some interface design and simulates how the chatbot in an anti-domestic violence platform works from front-end to back-end.

+### Latest Updates

+1. Finish the layout design of Home Page (index.html) and navigation bar on the top

+2. Finish the initial layout design of Chatbot page (chatbot.html)

+3. Add a few response messages in the .json files (for testing)

 ### Feature Checklist

 1.Being clearly visible on the homepage ☒